Venus In Cancer Is Going To Make — Or Break! — Your Relationship

 Our horny, post-vax summer of love has gotten off to a steamy start — but things are about to slow down and get serious fast, thanks to Venus, the Planet of Love, moving from flirty Gemini into tender Cancer on June 2.
 Our lives will be drenched in the emotional vibes of the sign of the crab until June 27, making us crave intimacy, comfort, and safety in our relationships.

 Because this transit is into commitment and security, it may mean that your beginning-of-summer fling is about to get a little more serious.
-"When Venus moves into the moon-ruled sign of Cancer, you may feel yourself wanting to snuggle up with someone instead of spending your days swiping right," Madi Murphy, astrologer and founder of The Cosmic Revolution, tells Refinery29.
+"When Venus moves into the moon-ruled sign of Cancer, you may feel yourself wanting to snuggle up with someone instead of spending your days swiping right," Madi Murphy, astrologer and co-founder of The Cosmic RX and The Cosmic Revolution, tells Refinery29.
 "You also may want to DTR or take things to the next level in your ‘ships."

 Advertisement